-A university infrastructure that lays pathways to the future at NEIU
+Learn how ServerCentral built a higher-ed infrastructure that lays pathways to the future for NEIU.

 Benefits of ServerCentral’s Solution